TheDoctorMarc-Learning-Projects/SMILEENGINE/README.md

 # Short explanation of the main core sub-systems

+In the last two deliveries we have performed the following tasks: serialization of scenes, for saving / loading them, import for meshes and materials, implementation for game objects, components(camera, material, mesh, transform), resource manager of the previous components, ui of inspectors and configurations and quadtree.

 # Detailed explanation of last assignment sub-system

 (two animated gif that shows editor and in-game functionality)